Call for Free consultation

 Benefits for Lenders

 It may seem like the bank wants to take your home in foreclosure – But, in reality, they’d much rather you keep it.
 That’s because foreclosures can be incredibly costly for lenders.
 For the most part, a deed in lieu expedites the process while helping the mortgage company recoup some of its losses.
+In Florida, lenders may accept a deed in lieu of foreclosure to avoid the costs associated with the foreclosure process.

 A deed in lieu also helps lenders avoid property deterioration.
 Foreclosures are often abandoned, neglected, and sometimes even vandalized.
 This transaction gives lenders a piece of mind and a property that’s much more prepared for reselling.